MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Azure App Service Plan
 - Azure App Service for Web Apps

-    Within Web Apps, there's support for Web Apps for Containers.
-This is out-of-scope for this article.
+    Within Web Apps, there's support for Web Apps for Containers, which is out-of-scope for this article.

 There are other Azure offerings associated with App Service, such as Functions and Logic Apps.
 Those offerings are out of scope for this article.